stretchcloud/oci-visualizer/README.md

 7. <b>Launch the visualizer UI</b>
 	- Point your browser to  http://localhost:8000/ociviz.html .
 	- You can use http request parameters to control how Visualizer is launched. the following parameters are available
-		- 'proxy' - if you're behind a firewall and need to use a proxy:
+		- <b>'proxy' </b>- if you're behind a firewall and need to use a proxy:
 		- 'profile' - By default, Visualizer will use the DEFAULT profile on your config file.
 If you want to use a different profile then provide a profile parameter in the request url.

 		- <b>'mode'</b> -
 			 <b>'REST'</b>: this is thhe default mode. in this mode the netwrok data is retrieved in real time by calling the Python SDK.